 The key is to find one that is well-managed and is able to ensure a consistent stream of income.
 Don’t just go for those with higher reported yields, but take the time to read the REIT’s prospectus and see if it fits with your risk appetite and how long you intend to remain invested.

-A good place to start doing proper research into REITs is through SGX Stock Screener.
+SGX Stock Screener is a useful place to start.
 Filter “Sector” to “Equity Real Estate Investment Trusts (REITs)” and you can see some key stats from each listed company.
 If you want to see anything other than the default stats, you can customise your display and select a different set of data points.

 This is a good way to see, at a glance, which REITs have the highest yield, which gives you an idea of how much in dividends you can hope to get.